miquiztli-jii/NFL-Contract-Prediction/README.md

 ## Question

-predict the probability that a player will play under the contract in each remaining year of his deal
+Predict the probability that a player will play under the contract in each remaining year of his deal.

 ## Data